Veru (NASDAQ:VERU) Price Target Cut to $21.00 by Analysts at HC Wainwright

-Veru (NASDAQ:VERU) had its price objective cut by equities research analysts at HC Wainwright from $22.00 to $21.00 in a report issued on Thursday, Benzinga reports.
+Veru (NASDAQ:VERU) had its target price lowered by HC Wainwright from $22.00 to $21.00 in a research report issued on Wednesday, Benzinga reports.
 The firm presently has a “buy” rating on the stock.
-HC Wainwright’s price target points to a potential upside of 47.06% from the stock’s current price.
+HC Wainwright’s target price suggests a potential upside of 49.89% from the company’s previous close.

-A number of other research firms have also recently weighed in on VERU.
-TheStreet upgraded shares of Veru from a “d” rating to a “b-” rating in a research note on Wednesday, February 10th.
-Brookline Capital Management lifted their target price on shares of Veru from $13.00 to $17.00 in a research note on Monday, December 14th.
-Zacks Investment Research upgraded shares of Veru from a “sell” rating to a “hold” rating in a research note on Thursday, February 18th.
-Cantor Fitzgerald lifted their target price on shares of Veru from $6.00 to $15.00 and gave the company an “overweight” rating in a research note on Monday, December 14th.
-Finally, Oppenheimer lifted their price target on shares of Veru from $19.00 to $24.00 in a report on Thursday, February 11th.
+Other analysts also recently issued research reports about the stock.
+Brookline Capital Management lifted their target price on shares of Veru from $13.00 to $17.00 in a report on Monday, December 14th.
+Zacks Investment Research upgraded shares of Veru from a “sell” rating to a “hold” rating in a report on Thursday, February 18th.
+TheStreet upgraded shares of Veru from a “d” rating to a “b-” rating in a report on Wednesday, February 10th.
+Oppenheimer lifted their target price on shares of Veru from $19.00 to $24.00 in a report on Thursday, February 11th.
+Finally, Cantor Fitzgerald lifted their target price on shares of Veru from $6.00 to $15.00 and gave the company an “overweight” rating in a report on Monday, December 14th.
 One analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
-Veru currently has a consensus rating of “Buy” and a consensus price target of $16.75.
+Veru currently has an average rating of “Buy” and a consensus target price of $16.75.

-In related news, insider K Gary Barnette sold 100,000 shares of the company’s stock in a transaction dated Wednesday, December 16th.
+In related news, CEO Mitchell Shuster Steiner sold 250,000 shares of the business’s stock in a transaction on Wednesday, December 16th.
+The shares were sold at an average price of $9.69, for a total value of $2,422,500.00.
+Following the completion of the sale, the chief executive officer now directly owns 7,184,767 shares of the company’s stock, valued at $69,620,392.23.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, insider K Gary Barnette sold 100,000 shares of the business’s stock in a transaction on Wednesday, December 16th.
 The shares were sold at an average price of $10.65, for a total transaction of $1,065,000.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, CEO Mitchell Shuster Steiner sold 20,000 shares of the company’s stock in a transaction dated Friday, February 12th.
-The shares were sold at an average price of $20.88, for a total transaction of $417,600.00.
-Following the transaction, the chief executive officer now owns 7,184,767 shares in the company, valued at $150,017,934.96.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 370,000 shares of company stock worth $3,905,100.
-Insiders own 26.10% of the company’s stock.
+Over the last ninety days, insiders have sold 370,000 shares of company stock valued at $3,905,100.
+Corporate insiders own 26.10% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-BlackRock Inc. boosted its position in Veru by 18.0% in the 4th quarter.
-BlackRock Inc. now owns 3,764,051 shares of the company’s stock valued at $32,559,000 after buying an additional 574,955 shares during the period.
-Kestra Private Wealth Services LLC purchased a new stake in Veru in the 3rd quarter valued at about $1,592,000.
-Northern Trust Corp boosted its position in Veru by 2.1% in the 4th quarter.
-Northern Trust Corp now owns 594,810 shares of the company’s stock valued at $5,144,000 after buying an additional 12,251 shares during the period.
-State Street Corp boosted its position in Veru by 4.1% in the 3rd quarter.
-State Street Corp now owns 553,976 shares of the company’s stock valued at $1,451,000 after buying an additional 21,802 shares during the period.
-Finally, Arrowstreet Capital Limited Partnership boosted its position in Veru by 5.6% in the 3rd quarter.
-Arrowstreet Capital Limited Partnership now owns 389,663 shares of the company’s stock valued at $1,021,000 after buying an additional 20,591 shares during the period.
-23.32% of the stock is owned by institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
+BlackRock Inc. lifted its position in Veru by 18.0% in the fourth quarter.
+BlackRock Inc. now owns 3,764,051 shares of the company’s stock valued at $32,559,000 after acquiring an additional 574,955 shares during the last quarter.
+Kestra Private Wealth Services LLC acquired a new position in Veru in the third quarter valued at $1,592,000.
+Northern Trust Corp increased its stake in Veru by 2.1% in the fourth quarter.
+Northern Trust Corp now owns 594,810 shares of the company’s stock valued at $5,144,000 after purchasing an additional 12,251 shares during the period.
+State Street Corp increased its stake in Veru by 4.1% in the third quarter.
+State Street Corp now owns 553,976 shares of the company’s stock valued at $1,451,000 after purchasing an additional 21,802 shares during the period.
+Finally, Arrowstreet Capital Limited Partnership increased its stake in Veru by 5.6% in the third quarter.
+Arrowstreet Capital Limited Partnership now owns 389,663 shares of the company’s stock valued at $1,021,000 after purchasing an additional 20,591 shares during the period.
+23.32% of the stock is owned by hedge funds and other institutional investors.

 Veru Inc, an oncology biopharmaceutical company, focuses on developing medicines for the management of cancers.
 Its commercial products comprise FC2 female condom/internal condom for the dual protection against unintended pregnancy and the transmission of sexually transmitted infections for ministries of health, government health agencies, U.N.